You will find details of local organisations below, listed in alphabetic order.

 Contact: tel.
 01344 628686; email firstname.lastname@example.org;

 Charters Youth & Community Centre.
-Charters Youth Centre (situated on Charters School site) offered a range of activities and opportunities for 350 young people last year.
-The Youth Service team provides two evening youth clubs and two after-school clubs for Year 7 and Year 8 plus a variety of other programmes.
+Charters Youth Centre (situated on Charters School site) offers a range of activities and opportunities for young people from Year 7 up to Year 9.
+The Youth Service team provides an after-school club for Year 7 and 8 and an Esteem group for young people who are not yet ready for Universal sessions due to low confidence.
 In addition to sports, games, arts and crafts and cooking, the youth team engage on a number of issues affecting young people.
 It also supports young people by building their self-esteem, dealing with anger management and helping with life choices.
-It offers trips out, holiday activities and an off-site activity programme through the Royal Borough of Windsor and Maidenhead (RBWM) Youth Service Programme.
+It offers trips out, holiday activities and an off-site activity programme through the Achieving for Children (AFC) Royal Borough of Windsor and Maidenhead (RBWM) Youth Service Programme.

 Heather Drive Residents Assocation.
 HDRA co-ordinates repairs to Heather Drive (a private road) together with related lighting, signs, drainage and insurance, all of which are paid for by the residents.
 It also promotes a neighbourly spirit, and keeps watch out for building development which could be detrimental.